Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: : Automated Extraction and Generation of Code Change Rationale

+The goal of this module is to identify sentences that express rationale components.
+The module takes as input the sentences produced by the \textit{Artifact Retriever} and outputs those sentences annotated with one or more rationale component labels. \tool focuses on the rationale components \goal, \need, and \alternative because our empirical study found them to be the most frequently documented across software artifacts.

-\textbf{Rationale Component Extractor.} This module automatically labels each artifact sentence extracted by the previous component according to the type of rationale it expresses (\goal, \need, and/or \alternative). \tool focuses on these three categories because they are the most frequently documented in software artifacts.
-To perform the labeling, the module prompts the LLM to reason about the meaning of each sentence and assign one or more component labels, or \textit{none} if the sentence conveys other information.
+To perform the labeling, this module prompts the LLM to reason about the meaning of each sentence and assign one or more component labels, or \textit{none} if the sentence does not express rationale.
 The prompt follows a task decomposition approach~\cite{khot2022arXiv}, incorporating component definitions, sentences grouped by specific artifact, and few-shot exemplars with ground-truth labels and explanations.
-This design guides the LLM to interpret sentence semantics and apply fine-grained classification. \cref{sec:prompt_dev} provides details about our data-driven methodology, which experimented with different prompting strategies and context, to determine the most accurate approach to guide the LLM for this task.
+This design guides the LLM to interpret sentence semantics and apply fine-grained classification. \Cref{sec:prompt_dev} provides details of our data-driven methodology, which experimented with different prompting strategies to determine the most accurate approach to guide the LLM for this task.